-Chapter 4 lists the requirements.
+ECAC area are specified.
+These requirements are necessarily of a qualitative nature considering the implications of local factors that need to be considered.
 The requirements in this chapter are normative in the sense that:

-- The word "shall" denotes a mandatory requirement.
-Mandatory requirements are explicitly numbered with the prefix "STCA-". - The word "should" denotes a preferred requirement. - The word "may" denotes an option. - The word "will" denotes a statement of intent.

-Chapter 5 identifies the comprehensive guidance material available to assist in implementing this specification.
+- Requirements using the operative verb "shall" are mandatory to claim compliance with the Specification.
+Mandatory requirements are explicitly numbered with the prefix "STCA-". - Requirements using the operative verb "should" are recommended. - Requirements using the operative verb "may" are optional. - Requirements using the operative verb "will" denote a statement of intent. - Chapter 5 identifies the comprehensive guidance material available to assist in implementing this Specification.